posd2017f/homework/README.md

   1. Complete the parser through the test.

   2. Implement the new class `Node` and its interface.
 The `Node` class is used to create the expression tree, and the tree represents the structure of a sentence.
-Each node is an operator or an operand, you need to visit the whole tree to do the real matching.
+Each node is an operator or an operand, so you need to visit the whole tree to do the real matching.
   ![tree](https://i.imgur.com/JYVvY2s.png)
-  So the class has the `two constructors` to generate an node or connect two child nodes, and the `evaluate` method is used to evaluate that when to do the matching.
+  The class has the `two constructors` to generate an node or connect two child nodes, and the `evaluate` method is used to evaluate that when to do the matching.

   3. Write the corresponding makefile to generate executable file which named `hw6`.
 Note that it is the executable name, not the test file name.